-Resident Life is able to post a limited number of signs or flyers in the residence hall common areas regarding programs, information and services of registered student organizations.
+Resident Life is able to post a limited number of signs or flyers in the residence hall common spaces regarding programs, information, and services of registered student organizations.

-- Campus organizations MUST be recognized by the Student Organization Resource Center (SORC) and get their materials approved and stamped through Resident Life's Residential Engagement Programs (REP) office, located in 0102 Annapolis Hall. - A representative of the organization can either send their initial request to RLmarket@umd.edu or stop by the office in Annapolis Hall.
+- Campus organizations MUST be recognized by the Student Organization Resource Center (SORC) and get their materials approved and stamped through Resident Life's Residential Engagement Programs (REP) Office, located at 0102 Annapolis Hall. - A representative of the organization can either send their initial request to rlmarket@umd.edu or stop by the office in Annapolis Hall.
 Once approved, that representative needs to bring 52 copies of the promotional materials to be stamped and distributed out to the communities. - In order to be properly posted in the residence halls, all approvals MUST take place at least 10 business days prior to the deadline of the information being promoted.
-The organization's name needs to be prominently displayed and the content must be free of any inappropriate messages (profanity, explicit or suggestive language, etc). - Organizations are not allowed to post items themselves, as approved items will be posted by community staff throughout the residence hall common spaces.
-Improperly posted items will be removed by Resident Life staff.
+The organization's name needs to be prominently displayed and the content must be free of any inappropriate messages (profanity, explicit or suggestive language, etc.).

-- No posting of any kind may be placed on exterior or interior walls, doors, columns, or on the ground, sidewalks, benches, signs, or lampposts in and around the residence halls, this includes chalking.
-Refer to the University's policy related to chalking for more information. - Any improperly placed or unapproved posting will be promptly removed by residence hall staff.
+- Organizations are not allowed to post items themselves, as approved items will be posted by the community staff in designated residence hall common spaces.
+Improperly posted items will be removed by Resident Life staff. - No posting of any kind may be placed on exterior or interior walls, doors, columns, or on the ground, sidewalks, benches, signs or lampposts in and around the residence halls. - Any improperly placed or unapproved posting will be promptly removed by residence hall staff.

 Door-to-door, telephone, and other personal solicitations are prohibited by all persons, whether students or commercial salespeople.
-Problems should be reported to your Community Office or to the Resident Life Assignment's Office at 301-314-2100.
+Problems should be reported to your Community Office or to the Assignments & Public Inquiry Office at 301-314-2100.